acts-project/acts/docs/core/propagation.md

 (propagation_impl)=
 # Propagation and extrapolation

 The track propagation is an essential part of track reconstruction.
-This section describes the high-level classes and concepts used for this task in Acts.
+This section describes the high-level classes and concepts used for this task in ACTS.

 ## Overview: Steppers, Navigators and Actors